Wright brothers: Establishing legitimacy

 They then decided to use a weight-powered catapult to make takeoffs easier and tried it for the first time on September 7.

 On September 20, 1904, Wilbur flew the first complete circle in history by a manned heavier-than-air powered machine, covering 4080 ft in about a minute and a half.
 Their two best flights were November 9 by Wilbur and December 1 by Orville, each exceeding five minutes and covering nearly three miles in almost four circles.

 By the end of the year the brothers had accumulated about 50 minutes in the air in 105 flights over the rather soggy 85 acre pasture, which, remarkably, is virtually unchanged today from its original condition and is now part of Dayton Aviation Heritage National Historical Park, adjacent to Wright-Patterson Air Force Base.

 The Wrights scrapped the battered and much-repaired aircraft, but saved the engine, and in 1905 built a new airplane, the Flyer III.
-Nevertheless, at first this Flyer offered the same marginal performance as the first two.
+However, at first this had the same marginal performance as the first two.
 Its maiden flight was on June 23 and the first few flights were no longer than 10 seconds.
 After Orville suffered a bone-jarring and potentially fatal crash on July 14, they rebuilt the Flyer with the forward elevator and rear rudder both enlarged and placed several feet farther away from the wings.
 They also installed a separate control for the rear rudder instead of linking it to the wing-warping "cradle" as before.